Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

-While all air purifiers remove pollutants from the air, a germicidal air purifier is designed to also disinfect the air by killing pathogens like germs, bacteria, and viruses from the air.
+While all air purifiers remove pollutants from the air, a germicidal air purifier is designed to disinfect the air by killing pathogens like germs, bacteria, and viruses.
 So what do you need to look for if you want a top-of-the-line air purifier that can pull double duty and kill germs?
 First, you’ll want to confirm that you’re looking for models with ultraviolet or UV lighting or some type of antimicrobial property.
 Usually installed with UV-C lighting, this wavelength is scientifically proven to sterilize surfaces.

 But you’ll still need to ensure that your air purifier features the right CADR figure that’s compatible with the room where you want to put it.
 Picking an air purifier that’s too small for a room means that it won’t be able to efficiently clean the air — no matter how high the setting.